mgrijalva/react-debug-todo/README.md

 ## Debugging

-There are 3 bugs in this todo list.
-Try to find the 3 bugs yourself.
+There are 4 bugs/issues in this todo list.
+Try to find the 4 issues yourself.
 If you get stuck, see bugs.md.

-Next, attempt to fix all 3 bugs.
+Next, attempt to fix all 4 bugs/issues.